mathworks-ref-arch/matlab-dockerfile/README.md

 # Build container with a name and tag of your choice.
 docker build -t matlab:r2022b .

 # Run the container.
+Test the container by running an example MATLAB command such as ver.
-docker run --rm -e MLM_LICENSE_FILE=27000@MyServerName matlab:r2022b -batch "disp('Hello World!')"
+docker run --rm -e MLM_LICENSE_FILE=27000@MyServerName matlab:r2022b -batch ver
 ```
-For more information on running, see the section on [Run the Container](#run-the-container).
+The example command `ver` displays the version number of MATLAB and other installed products.
+For more information, see [ver](https://www.mathworks.com/help/matlab/ref/ver.html).
+For more information on running the container, see the section on [Run the Container](#run-the-container).

 The [Dockerfile](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/Dockerfile) defaults to building a container for MATLAB R2022b.